scottmangiapane/card-clicks/README.md

 ## Card Clicks

-Card Clicks is a fun and challenging card game where players find groups of three cards as fast as they can before the timer runs out.
-Each trait (color, fill, number, and shape) must be entirely different or entirely the same for each card in the group.
+Card Clicks is a fun and challenging card game where players find sets of three cards as fast as they can before the timer runs out.
+Each trait (color, fill, number, and shape) must be entirely different or entirely the same for each card in the set.

 ## Download